Logo

 In 2015, Nikki Giovanni was named one of the Library of Virginia's "Virginia Women in History" for her contributions to poetry, education, and society.

-Nikki Giovanni gave an extended interview to Bryan Knight's Tell A Friend Podcast where she gave an assessment of her life and legacy.
+In 2020, Nikki Giovanni gave an extended interview to Bryan Knight's Tell A Friend podcast where she gave an assessment of her life and legacy.

-Nikki Giovanni expressed that she usually feels very comfortable delivering speeches, but worried that her emotion would get the best of her.
+Nikki Giovanni expressed that she usually felt very comfortable delivering speeches, but worried that her emotion would get the best of her.

 Nikki Giovanni thought that ending with a thrice-repeated "We will prevail" would be anticlimactic, and she wanted to connect back with the beginning, for balance.